 AGL Solar Plans

 AGL no longer provides installation services to residential customers, but the retailer still wants to attract households that have solar panels.
 Solar customers in Queensland, New South Wales and South Australia can sign up to AGL’s special deal called ‘AGL Solar Savers’.
-This is a no lock-in contract deal that comes with a 17-21c/kWh solar feed-in tariff, dependant on where you live.
+This is a no lock-in contract deal that comes with a 15-17c/kWh solar feed-in tariff, depending on where you live.

-Customers that sign up online may also receive a bonus credit on their first bill for signing up online.
-To top it off, you also receive access to AGL Rewards and 24/7 customer support.
+Customers also receive access to AGL Rewards and 24/7 customer support.
 The AGL Solar Saver is available to all solar customers regardless of who installed your panels.

 AGL Solar Savers